 In addition to their use in the effective source approach described here, the puncture fields may also be used to improve the efficiency of the traditional mode-sum scheme.
 In the standard mode-sum prescription, regularization is achieved through mode-sum formulae such as Eqs.~\eqref{eq:huu_mode_sum} and \eqref{eq:Fr_mode_sum}, which take the form

 in the case of the self-force where, recall, an $\ellh$ sub/superscript denotes the scalar-harmonic multipole contribution (summed over m).
 The regularization parameters $F^{[-1]}_{\mu}$ and $F^{[0]}_{\mu}$ are analytically-derived functions of the instantaneous worldline.
-Provided the Detweiler-Whiting singular field is used in their derivation (and the retarded field modes $F^{\ellh\, {\rm ret}}_{\mu}$ are in Lorenz gauge), the $D_\mu$ term vanishes.
+Provided the Detweiler-Whiting singular field is used in their derivation (and the retarded-field modes $F^{\ellh\, {\rm ret}}_{\mu}$ are in Lorenz gauge), the $D_\mu$ term vanishes.
 Each term in the sum goes like $\ellh^{-2}$ and so the partial sums converge as $\ell_{\rm max}^{-1}$.
 One can derive additional higher-order regularization parameters to accelerate this rate of convergence.
 For example, by subtracting an appropriate term of the form $\tfrac{F^{[2]}_{\mu}}{(2\ellh-1)(2\ellh+3)}$ one finds that the terms in the sum now fall off as $\ellh^{-4}$.
 One can continue in this way to higher orders, where the order $\ellh^{-n}$ term has the form

 for $n$ even.
-The fact that the infinite sum over $\ellh$ vanishes is important as it guarantees that the subtraction of higher order regularization parameters does not affect the numerical result (other than accelerating the rate of convergence); equivalently, these higher order terms can be seen to come from pieces of the Detweiler-Whiting singular field which vanish when evaluated on the worldline.
+The fact that the infinite sum over $\ellh$ vanishes is important as it guarantees that the subtraction of higher-order regularization parameters does not affect the numerical result (other than accelerating the rate of convergence); equivalently, these higher-order terms can be seen to come from pieces of the Detweiler-Whiting singular field which vanish when evaluated on the worldline.